-On May 14, 2023, Kidde-Fenwal, Inc. ("KFI") filed a petition for voluntary reorganization under Chapter 11 of the United States Bankruptcy Code ("Chapter 11") in the United States Bankruptcy Court for the District of Delaware.
-KFI, an industrial fire detection and suppression business and an indirect wholly-owned subsidiary of the Company, has indicated that it intends to use the bankruptcy process to explore strategic alternatives, including the sale of KFI as a going concern.
+On May 14, 2023, Kidde-Fenwal, Inc. ("KFI"), an indirect wholly-owned subsidiary of ours, filed a petition for voluntary reorganization under Chapter 11 of the United States Bankruptcy Code ("Chapter 11") in the United States Bankruptcy Court for the District of Delaware.
+KFI, an industrial fire detection and suppression business historically reported in our Fire & Security segment, has indicated that it intends to use the bankruptcy process to explore strategic alternatives, including the sale of KFI as a going concern.
 KFI has further stated that, during the Chapter 11 process, KFI expects that there will be no significant interruptions to its business operations.
-As of the petition date, KFI was deconsolidated and its respective assets and liabilities were derecognized from the Company's Unaudited Condensed Consolidated Financial Statements.
+As of the petition date, KFI was deconsolidated and its respective assets and liabilities were derecognized from our Unaudited Condensed Consolidated Financial Statements.